August Lütgens: Justice under National Socialism

 The trial before the Special Court in Altona concluded on 2 June 1933.
 Four of the accused were sentenced to death.
 The four were August Lütgens, Bruno Tesch, Karl Wolff and Walter Möller.
 Bizarrely, in view of the death sentence handed out, the court judgment itself included a statement in respect of Lütgens, who was presented as the most significant of the four, "It is not proven that the accused Lütgens himself took part in the violence against the SA contingent on the afternoon of 17 July 1932".

 In a well-publicised show described by one critical source as "medieval", the four men were executed by decapitation in the inner yard of the jail at the court complex (since 1975 known as the "Max-Brauer-Allee court complex") in Altona on 1 August 1933.
 The executioner used a hatchet ("Handbeil").
 The authorities arranged for 75 political prisoners to be assembled in the court yard in order to watch the executions.
 The youngest of the four, Bruno Tesch was just 20.

 The novelist Arnold Zweig used the story of August Lütgens' final months as the backdrop for his 1947 novel Das Beil von Wandsbek ("The hatchet of Wandsbek").
 The book provided the basis for a film in 1952 and another in 1981.
 It was widely distributed and well known in the German Democratic Republic (East Germany) but remained almost entirely unknown in the German Federal Republic (West Germany).
 It never purported to be other than a novel, but the narrative nevertheless drew much of its power from true facts incorporated and referenced in it.
 It became part of the wider process whereby during the 1930s, 1940s and 1950s August Lütgens became a hero of Communist propaganda and iconography.
-This ensured that Lütgens became well known to generations of German antifascists, but it also caused am conflation of truth and fiction worthy of Hollywood: this has sometimes proven hard to disentangled in popular consciousness.
+This ensured that Lütgens became well known to generations of German antifascists, but it also caused a conflation of truth and fiction worthy of Hollywood: this has sometimes proven hard to disentangle in popular consciousness.